Bleiburg repatriations: End of the war

 On 30 August 1944, Tito offered amnesty to Croatian Home Guards, Slovene Home Guards, and Chetniks if they chose to defect to the Partisan side by 15 September.
 After 15 September, all who had not defected were to be brought to "people's courts".
 Similar calls were repeated several times after the deadline.
 In some cases, Croatian Home Guards were killed despite defecting to the Partisans.
 On the day when the amnesty expired, Tito instructed his subordinates to continue accepting late defectors.
 A day earlier, King Peter II issued a call to the Chetniks to put themselves under the command of the Partisans.
 Large-scale defections of Chetniks to the Partisans followed.

 The Armed Forces of the Independent State of Croatia (HOS) were reorganized in November 1944 to combine the units of the Ustaše and Croatian Home Guard.
 Throughout the war, the treatment of Croatian Home Guard prisoners was relatively benign – Partisans would ridicule the captured domobran soldiers and send them home if they did not want to join the uprising.
 But, on 13 January 1945, Pavelić ordered the domobrani to merge with the Ustaša military, creating a force estimated at 280,000.

 Some Chetniks, such as those of Momčilo Đujić's Dinara Division, continued collaborating with the Axis. Đujić's forces fought alongside the Germans and HOS in late 1944 in the battle of Knin against the Partisan 8th Dalmatian Corps.
 The battle ended in Partisan victory, and the Dinara Division began withdrawing to Slovenia.
 Pavelić issued an order to provide safe passage to Đujić's troops, and gave them directions of movement.
 As the path led to Partisan-held territory, and Đujić did not trust Pavelić due to earlier examples of the Ustaše killing Chetniks passing through the NDH, he took an alternate route in agreement with the local Wehrmacht commanders.

+After the surrender of Italy in 1943, the Germans sought to reestablish a Slovenian anti-Partisan collaborationist militia, on the basis of a previously Italian backed unit.
+It was hoped such a force would help the German occupation combat the growing Partisan resistance movement in Ljubljana Province.
+This led to the founding of the Slovene Home Guard, staffed largely by supporters of an assortment of anti-Communist Slovene political movements, particularly the Slovene People's Party.
+While they eventually hoped to win the support of the Allies, these anti-Communists were more concerned by the threat of a post-war Communist government in Yugoslavia.
+Their collaboration with the German occupiers made any future compromise with the Allies untenable, which would have significant repercussions when Slovene Home Guard fighters tried to surrender to the British in May 1945.